aspose-words/Aspose.Words-Documentation/java/release-notes/aspose-words-for-java/release-notes-2021/aspose-words-for-java-21-7-release-notes/_index.md

 - Added an ability to work with Framesets.
 - Introduced a new overload of DocumentBuilder.InsertHtml and a new enumeration HtmlInsertOptions.
 - Provided new API for working with Fill patterns.
-- Supported multiple exact date-time parse formats while loading JSON for LINQ Reporting Engine.
+- Supported many exact date-time parse formats while loading JSON for LINQ Reporting Engine.

 ## Full List of Issues Covering all Changes in this Release